Frequently Asked Questions

 Many of your members ride around in extremely smart white, red and blue clothing.
 Where can I get some of that kit?

-- Club clothing is supplied to members only - popular lines being sudsidised by the club.
+- Club clothing is only supplied to members.
 Go to the Clothing Page for more information.

 Where can I get more details of the club and its activities?